 With the cover off it looks quite different from a PAF.
 There are 2 rows of adjustable poles and they’re bigger than on a Gibson.
 The top of the bobbins are rather neatly hidden by a thin plate.

-This is the original FilterTron, the design didn’t change much through to the late 60’s although there are plenty of inconsistencies.
+This is the original Gretsch FilterTron, the design didn’t change much through to the late 60’s although there are plenty of inconsistencies.
 They can have a dc resistance from 4KOhms up to 5KOhms.

 By the 1970’s they had changed the design and really they just didn’t sound like Gretsch’s any more.

-A lot of the modern ones are simply small humbuckers with cool looking covers and just miss the whole point of the FilterTron sound.
+A lot of the modern ones are simply small Gibson style humbuckers with cool looking covers and just miss the whole point of the FilterTron sound.
+This tone is not for everyone but for some of us it’s simple the best sound an electric guitar can make.

 It’s all about those weak coils and that monster magnet.
+There is more than one way to make an electric guitar pickup.

 My own version of the FilterTron is now available: